terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `(index: number, base: IKaInputGroupScopeBase) => boolean`; Optional Provide a delegate to the input group scope that can be called to determine if an input should *not* trigger an RBLe Framework calculation.

-The value can also be provided via the `rbl-skip.value` or `rbl-input.skip` RBLe Framework calculation value where the `@id` is one of the values provided by `names`.
+The value can also be provided via the `rbl-skip.value` or `rbl-input.skip-calc` RBLe Framework calculation value where the `@id` is one of the values provided by `names`.

 The `index` parameter can be used to know which 'item' of the group is being queried.